 Artists like Welles often try out a few sounds, or launch new bands, until they find something that fits them.
 Welles’ new sound feels like John Prine more than Bob Dylan, but he’s talking about things that are of its moment, like he’s Phil Ochs.
 (Ochs, famously, sold himself as a “singing journalist” who sang songs directly inspired by stories in newspapers and magazines.)
 Welles is singing about fentanyl and microplastics, not Vietnam and the civil rights movement.

 Since his sudden breakout, Anthony has carried himself like someone who tripped into this.
-By contrast, Welles feels like someone who has embraced this a strategy, based on the fact that he has a TikTok full of songs like this.
+By contrast, Welles feels like someone who has embraced this as a strategy, based on the fact that he has a TikTok full of songs like this.

 But even if it’s strategic, it nonetheless feels like a conversation worth having.